Time of Use 101

 Image of the Time of Use 101 module

-Heading: Tells the customer that they can save money by using less energy during peak hours.
+Heading: The heading tells the customer that they can save money by using less energy during peak hours.

-Weekday Subheading and Graph: The weekday subheader is dynamic by rate plan and tells customers how much more their energy costs during the peak hours.
+Weekday Subheading and Graph: The weekday subheader varies by rate plan and tells customers how much more their energy costs during peak hours.
 The graph notes the price ratio and relevant peak hours:

 • Weekday Price Ratio: The weekday price ratio is dynamic by rate plan and compares the most expensive rate to the least expensive rate.